 Planned changes to Saga’s Smart Contract will be announced in advance.

 As we develop Saga we find ourselves closely examining the nature of contracts: it becomes clear that currency is only one instance of a contract for the exchange of interpersonal value.
-In order to properly inform this enterprise, to craft a truly workable monetary policy, a broader mindset is required.
+In order to properly inform this enterprise, to craft a truly workable monetary model, a broader mindset is required.

 To that end, Saga has launched the The New Contract Policy Institute (NCPI), an interdisciplinary effort to redefine and apply updated guidelines for the social exchange of value.